dotnet/docs-maui/docs/user-interface/layouts/custom-layout.md

 }
 ```

 The `ArrangeChildren` method enumerates through all the visible children in the layout to size and position them within the layout.
 It does this by invoking <xref:Microsoft.Maui.IView.Arrange%2A> on each child with appropriate bounds, that take into account the <xref:Microsoft.Maui.Controls.Layout.Padding> and <xref:Microsoft.Maui.Controls.StackBase.Spacing> of the underlying layout.
 It then returns the actual size of the layout.
-The <xref:Microsoft.Maui.Layouts.LayoutExtensions.AdjustForFill%2A> method is called to ensure that the size takes into account whether the the layout has its <xref:Microsoft.Maui.Controls.IView.HorizontalLayoutAlignment> and <xref:Microsoft.Maui.Controls.IView.VerticalLayoutOptions> properties set to <xref:Microsoft.Maui.Controls.LayoutOptions.Fill?displayProperty=nameWithType>.
+The <xref:Microsoft.Maui.Layouts.LayoutExtensions.AdjustForFill%2A> method is called to ensure that the size takes into account whether the the layout has its <xref:Microsoft.Maui.IView.HorizontalLayoutAlignment> and <xref:Microsoft.Maui.IView.VerticalLayoutAlignment> properties set to <xref:Microsoft.Maui.Controls.LayoutOptions.Fill?displayProperty=nameWithType>.

 > [!IMPORTANT]
-> When enumerating children in the <xref:Microsoft.Maui.Layouts.ILayoutManager.ArrangeChildren%2A> implementation, skip any child whose <xref:Visibility> property is set to `false`.
+> When enumerating children in the <xref:Microsoft.Maui.Layouts.ILayoutManager.ArrangeChildren%2A> implementation, skip any child whose <xref:Microsoft.Maui.IView.Visibility> property is set to `false`.
 This ensures that the custom layout won't leave space for invisible children.

 ### Consume the layout type